EOSIO/eos/contracts/exchange/Pegged Derivative Currency Design.md

 # Pegged Derivative Currency Design

 A currency is designed to be a fungible and non-callable asset.

-> **fungible**: mutually interchangeable.
-> **non-callable** :security that **cannot be redeemed early by the issuer** except with the payment of a penalty.

 A pegged Derivative currency, such as BitUSD, is backed by a cryptocurrency held as collateral.
 The "issuer" is "short" the dollar and extra-long the cryptocurrency.
 The buyer is simply long the dollar.

-> **collateral**: security for repayment of a loan, to be forfeited in the event of a default